What is a statement of capital?

 • SH19 – Statement of capital when reducing capital in a company

-If a shareholder asks for this information, a company should also be prepared to send them a copy of the most up to date current statement of capital.
+If a shareholder asks for this information, a company should also be prepared to send them the current statement of capital.

 Inform Direct is the innovative and easy way to manage a company's shares, make new share allotments, record share transfers, process share reorganisations and more.